Scan to download

 Recently, Multicoin Capital co-founders Kyle Samani and Tushar Jain participated in a podcast with overseas media Blockworks, where host Jason Yanowitz asked, "How did Multicoin Capital get entangled with FTX?"

-Samani explained that although Multicoin Capital did not invest in FTX in its early days (2019), they were very interested in the rapid growth of the exchange.
+Samani explained that although Multicoin Capital did not invest in FTX early on (in 2019), they were very interested in the rapid growth of the exchange.
 At that time, Solana had just launched its mainnet, and DeFi Summer was gradually gaining momentum.
-SBF was frequently discussing topics on Twitter, which caught the attention of Multicoin Capital.
+SBF was frequently discussing on Twitter, which caught the attention of Multicoin Capital.

 After a phone discussion between the two parties, SBF began building Serum, a DeFi hub running on the Solana network, and Multicoin Capital decided to invest in the project alongside FTX.